This topic describes how to configure rule-based custom parsing.

 Record Value: The returned record value.

 You can add multiple record values.
-If weighting is disabled, the added record values are merged and returned together.
+If weight-based scheduling is disabled, the added record values are merged and returned together.

 You can also schedule based on weight.
-To do this, enable scheduling by weight.
-After you enable weighting, you can set a weight for each record value.
-The weight can range from 1 to 100.
-A load balancing algorithm returns a suitable record value based on the weights.
+To do this, enable weight-based scheduling.
+After you enable this feature, you can set a weight for each record value.
+The weight can be from 1 to 100.
+A suitable record value is returned based on the weights and a load balancing algorithm.

-NoteA rule can contain up to 10 record values.
+NoteYou can add up to 10 record values to a rule.

 TTL